The Alphastream Gaming Blog

 Take your first wire and stick it into a section of spline.
 Now bend the spline to make a right angle.
 Measure this on a battlemap (or 1″ grid) and guess where you should cut the metal so you end up with the total distance desired (a total of 3″ for a burst 1 template, including the curves).
 Once cut, cut the spline.
 Now repeat for the remaining sides.

-Keep in mind that a blast 3 template is the same as a blast 1, so you only need the following:
+In 4E D&D (Note: that’s when this article was written) a blast 3 template is the same as a blast 1, so you only need the following:

 I made two of each template except for a single of the largest with one pack of metal rods.